fpco/inline-c/README.md

 See `sample-cabal-project` for a working example.

-If we were to compile the above manually we could do
+If we were to compile the above manually we could do:

 ```
 $ ghc -c Main.hs